 The next Rabbit year will be in 2023.
 A Rabbit tends to be alert, elegant, and gentle.
 Responsible, kind, and quick, Rabbits can also be stubborn and superficial.

 A gentleman who belongs to the Rabbit sign will always treat others with respect.
 They are sincere and credible.
-A woman who is a Rabbit will be reserved and pure of heart.
+On the other hand, a Rabbit woman will be reserved and pure of heart.
 While Rabbits make for loyal companions, they are also reluctant to reveal what they’re thinking.

 A delicate and sweet Rabbit would be wise to try some Rose herbal tea.